The Beginner’s Guide To Sports Betting

 Finally, there are American odds which are used mainly in the US and some South American countries.
 In this case, ½ would be represented as -200.

 If you’re from the UK, you probably use fractional odds.
-Even if you find other types more convenient, you’ll be spared from doing the math, as most of the online bookmakers let you choose which odds you prefer.
+Even if you find other types to be more convenient, you’ll be spared from doing the math, as most of the online bookmakers allow you to choose which odds you prefer.

 Making bets on online betting sites is easy.
 However, getting them right is always a challenge and requires some luck and skill.

-Here’s a short step-by-step explanation on how to do it:
+Here’s a short step-by-step explanation about how to do it:

-- Select a sport you want to bet on;
+- Select a sport you wish to bet on.

 - Wait for the outcome.